If we put safety first and create awareness we can all do our part to stop human trafficking.

 - How can we stay safe when travelling with children?

 Not Only For Travellers

 South Africa, our own country of birth, is regarded as being an “ideal location” for the multinational criminal industry and was deemed Tier 2 in 2017 on the Human Trafficking tier scale.
 It is not just travellers who need to be vigilant and who need to know what to do.
 This horrendous crime can hit you at home.
 Anywhere in the world for that matter, just like any crime can happen anywhere.
 We must all be vigilant always.
 Especially because crime can be everywhere and it happens in our own backyards.

 The Definition Of Human Trafficking

-The United Nations defines human trafficking as the recruitment, transportation, transfer, harbouring or receipt of persons by improper means (such as force, abduction, fraud, or coercion) for an improper purpose including forced labor or sexual exploitation.
+The United Nations defines human trafficking as the recruitment, transportation, transfer, harbouring or receipt of persons by improper means (such as force, abduction, fraud, or coercion) for an improper purpose including forced labour or sexual exploitation.
 It takes on many forms today including:

 - Domestic Servitude: Employees working in private homes are forced or coerced into serving and/or fraudulently convinced that they have no option to leave.

 - Forced Labor: Human beings are forced to work under the threat of violence and for no pay.
 These slaves are treated as property and exploited to create a product for commercial sale.